As we saw back in the chapter

 let form_view =

-|> Forms.label "text to capitalize"
+|> Forms.label

-|> Forms.view_as_vdom ~on_submit:(Forms.Submit.create ~f:on_submit ())
+|> Forms.view_as_vdom ~on_submit:(Forms.Submit.create ~f:on_submit ())in

 Vdom.Node.div